Time limits on study

-Starting from 5 October 2020, there is no longer a visa time limit on studying postgraduate courses at RQF level 7 and above.
+There is no visa time limit on studying postgraduate courses at RQF level 7 and above.
 This includes Master's degrees, integrated undergraduate + Master's degrees (e.g. MEng and MSci), MPhil and MRes, PhD and other doctorate qualifications.

 How are time limits calculated?

 Your time limit is calculated based on the length of visas granted to you and not duration of courses studied.
-The UKVI will consider how much leave you have already received to study courses as a Tier 4 (General) or a Student visa holder and add the length of leave that you will receive if your current application is granted.
+The UKVI will consider how much leave you have already received to study courses as a Student/Tier 4 (General) holder and add the length of leave that you will receive if your current application is granted.